silicium14/peertube_index/README.md

 ```

 ## TODO
+- In modules rename API to Api?
 - Scan timeout
 - Detect and handle HTTP and HTTPS instances
 - Auto rescan periodically
+- More automated Instance API non regression tests: use our own instance?
 - Stats endpoint?
 - Deployment
     - Build with tests